rdhillon1016/rajdeeps-site/src/blog/TypeScript-Function-Variance.md

 This, to me, can be logically reasoned about.
 If I ask you for a function that returns some `string`, and you give me a function that returns `"wow"`, technically that satisfies my ask, since `"wow"` is substitutable for a string in TypeScript.

 You can't go the other way around.
-If I ask you for a function that returns the exact string `"wow"` and you give me a function that returns some `string`, I can't be sure that the string that is returned will be `"wow"`, and thus this is not allowed in TypeScript:
+If I ask you for a function that returns the exact string `"wow"` and you give me a function that returns some `string`, I can't be sure that the string that is returned will be `"wow"`, and so this is not allowed in TypeScript:
 ```js
 // The following will NOT compile
 const a: A = nameA => "someString";